 Emergency Management Committee

 APWA committees offer members the opportunity of public service on a national scale and a chance to participate in the process of constructive change in the public interest.
 Each committee may meet one or more times during the year dependent upon a substantive agenda.
-All committees meet at Congress.
+All committees meet at PWX.
 Several conference calls may be held.
 If subcommittees/task forces are established, members of committees may serve as liaisons to those groups.

 If you are interested in serving on a Technical Committee, please visit this link.

 The Emergency Management Committee’s mission is to provide APWA members with resources and a forum for exchanging and developing ideas, knowledge, and technologies for minimizing the impact and consequences of disasters.
 It also intends to foster recognition of public works' important role(s) in emergency management, including its strong involvement in mitigation and recovery, as well as to influence public policies that will strengthen the ability of government at all levels to better address disaster management.
 Several subcommittees exist.
 Check back soon for descriptions.